Professor of English and environmental humanities

 Mesa, AZ 85212

-Vanessa Fonseca is an assistant professor of English at ASU Polytechnic campus, where she teaches courses on Chicana/o and indigenous literature and film.
-She co-directs the Following the Manito Trail project (www.followmanitotrail.com), which looks at the Hispanic New Mexican, or Manito, diaspora from the mid-1800's to the present.
+Vanessa Fonseca Chávez is an assistant professor of English at ASU Polytechnic campus, where she teaches courses on Chicana/o and indigenous literature and film.
+She co-directs the Following the Manito Trail project, which looks at the Hispanic New Mexican, or Manito, diaspora from the mid-1800s to the present.
 The project team has conducted about 40 interviews of New Mexicans who migrated to Wyoming in the early 1900s and is now looking at Eastern Arizona as a migration point for New Mexicans who found work in the sheepherding and mining industries.
 She is interested in oral histories, folklore, digital stories, and how one develops a sense of place for home and for new environments as a result of migration.

 Clinical assistant professor, Master of Liberal Studies Program

-Angela Giron is clinical assistant professor in the College of Liberal Arts and Sciences, teaching in the master of liberal studies program.
+Angela Giron is clinical assistant professor in the College of Integrative Sciences and Arts, teaching in the master of liberal studies program.
 Angela has facilitated Story Circles for the faculty of South Mountain Community College and has worked with the Katavik School Board of Montreal, Quebec, collecting oral myths and tales from the Inuit people of Inukjuak, Quebec, for the crafting of Cable TV tele-plays for children.
 As a performing storyteller, Angela has participated in a unique partnership between the Mayo Clinic and the Herberger College of Fine Arts.
 An article on her work with the Mayo clinic is included in the following link: ASU in the Community - Teaching the Art of Compassion: Herberger College of Fine Arts and Mayo Clinic Partnership

 Donald G. Godfrey